Are People With BPD ‘Bad People’ ?

 You do not need your friends or family to understand you for you to move forward.
 Unlike the situation you were in as a child you are no longer powerless.
 If people insist on scapegoating or gaslighting you, you have the power to walk away.
 If you think about all the trauma, suicidal spells and relationship wounds you have bounced back from, you will know how strong you are at your core.
 Walking away despite our society’s pressure is not an easy path, but it is what you deserve.

-You certainly do not need anyone’s approval to own these gifts.
+You certainly do not need anyone’s approval to own the positive traits of BPD.
 BPD might mark you out from the crowd and make you different, but it’s those differences that make life worth living.

 I wish you well on your journey to discover the wholeness of who you are, beyond the diagnosis.